 The Center for Health and Safety Culture developed a survey to better understand the beliefs and behaviors from adults in this county about seat belts and getting others to wear a seat belt.
-The survey was conducted between November and December, 2016.
+The survey was conducted between September 26, 2020 and November 6, 2020.
 The survey was implemented using a paper survey mailed to a random sample of households in each county.
 A letter was sent by the Utah Highway Safety Office to each selected household introducing the survey.
 This letter was followed by a survey, a reminder postcard, and an additional survey.
-A total of 4800 surveys were sent, 585 were undeliverable, and 6 households asked to be removed from the sample.
-A total of 1,831 surveys were returned for an overall response rate of 44%
+In Iron, 338 individuals responded.